 If you take less than 15 hours per semester, enroll in summer session to stay on schedule to graduate in four years.

 Research shows that the longer one is in college, the less likely the student is to complete a degree.

 Important Academic Reminders:

-- Applications for May 2015 graduation are now being taken.
+- Applications for August 2015 graduation are now being taken.
 Such applications may be done online within SalukiNet and are due by Friday, June 26.
-Because there is no longer an August ceremony, those candidates who wish to participate in a ceremony would do so on Saturday, May 16 at the SIU Arena.
+Because there is no longer an August ceremony, those candidates who wish to participate in a ceremony would do so on Saturday, December 19 at the SIU Arena.
 We are not yet taking applications for December 2015 graduation.
 For more details, please see the announcement within SalukiNet.

 - Spring 2015 final exams — May 11-15

 - Online grade submission for full-term Spring 2015 courses begins Monday, May 11.